snikproject/blog/_posts/2019-02-19-owlprofile.md

 #### 4. Typing Constraints

-##### Property typing constraints:
+##### 4.1 Property typing constraints:
+I interpret this to include imported vocabularies like rdf and rdfs, because otherwise we couldn't use rdf:type and other object properties.

+For our own properties, this is a great candidate for our quality checker with the following query:
+###### Object and Data Properties
 * If an object property with an IRI I occurs in some axiom in Ax, then I is declared in Ax as an object property.
 * If a data property with an IRI I occurs in some axiom in Ax, then I is declared in Ax as a data property.
-* If an annotation property with an IRI I occurs in some axiom in Ax, then I is declared in Ax as an annotation property.
-* No IRI I is declared in Ax as being of more than one type of property; that is, no I is declared in Ax to be both object and data, object and annotation, or data and annotation property.

-I interpret this to include imported vocabularies like rdf and rdfs, because otherwise we couldn't use rdf:type and other object properties.
-For our own properties, this is a great candidate for our quality checker with the following query:

 ```
 select distinct(?p) from <http://www.snik.eu/ontology>